itcambridge/Double-Agent/codebase-documentation.md

 - **Component Modularity:** UI primitives and layout components are reusable and easy to extend.
 - **SEO & Social:** Each page exports a `metadata` object for SEO, Open Graph, and Twitter cards.
 Sitemap and robots.txt are generated with `next-sitemap`.
 - **Accessibility:** Semantic HTML, alt text, and accessible form fields are prioritized.
+- **Legal Compliance:** Privacy policy and terms of service pages ensure GDPR and legal compliance.

 ## Deployment Workflow
 1. **Local Development:**